-Typical parenting styles are influenced by local culture about the role that must be taken in caring for children as stated Brofenvreener in Santrock, cited in Rahman, care is influenced by culture, ethnicity and socioeconomic status.
-34 Culture colours fathers' style in giving parenting.
+socioeconomic status 44.
+Culture colours fathers' style in giving parenting.
 Fathers who think that the education given by their parents is true can make their children accepted into society well.
 Thus, the culture or habits of the community in caring for children also affect every father to follow the ways he does to nurture children.
-Edwards (2006) said that the habits of the community in caring for children will be followed by parents, especially fathers because these patterns are considered successful in educating children toward maturity.
+Edwards said that parents, especially fathers will follow the habits of the community in caring for children because these patterns considered successful in educating children toward maturity.